 First manned flight of BlackFly v2

 Opener founder Marcus Leng's personal interest in aeronautics began at an early age.
 He obtained a recreational pilot's license at the age of 18 and never stopped thinking about flight.
-After completing his education at the University of Toronto in 1983 with a Mechanical Engineering Degree.
-After graduation, Marcus worked in management roles with multinational corporations until venturing out on his own in 1986 to build a successful manufacturing company.
+After completing his education at the University of Toronto in 1983 with a Mechanical Engineering Degree, Marcus worked in multiple management roles with multinational corporations until venturing out on his own in 1986 to build a successful manufacturing company.

 Alan has worked for Digital, Compaq, and HP's Western Research Laboratory.
 Alan was appointed head of the laboratory in 1999 after 12 years of working on pocket computing, chip multi-processors, power and energy management, and internet performance (among others).

 In 2002, Alan joined Google, then a four-year-old startup.
 At Google, he worked as Senior Vice President of Engineering and as Senior Vice President of Knowledge until 2015.

 Since October 24, 2014, Alan holds the world record for the highest-altitude free-fall jump from 135,889 feet.

 Raised in Webster, New York, Ed earned a degree in electrical engineering from Cornell University and later a doctoral degree in applied physics from Stanford University in 1989.
 Ed was selected for the NASA Astronaut Corps in 1994.

 Ed flew on two Space Shuttle flights, one Soyuz flight, and served a 6 month mission aboard the International Space Station.
 Since retiring from NASA, Ed has worked at Google as Program Manager for Advanced Projects, and at Liquid Robotics.

 Ed is currently the Executive Director of the B612 Foundation Asteroid Institute, and is a co-founder of LeoLabs.
 He is also a member of the SpaceX Safety Advisory Panel for crewed flights.